-In 2011, the Company adopted the following significant new or revised standards or amendments to standards
+In 2012, the Company adopted the following amendments to standards which became effective for financial years beginning on 1 January 2012

-- a) I AS 24 'Related party Disclosures' In November 2009, the IASB issued amendments to IAS 24 which clarifies the definition of a related party, introduced a partial exemption from some disclosure requirements for government-related entities and included an explicit requirement to disclose commitments involving related parties IAS 24 (2009) was adopted with effect from 1 January 2011 Retrospective application is required.
-The adoption of IAS 24 (2009) did not affect the Company's disclosures - b) There are a number of other changes to IFRS that were effective from 1 January 2011 Those changes did not have a significant impact on the Company's financial statements a) IAS 1 'Presentation of Financial Statements' - In June 2011, the IASB issued amendments to IAS 1 that retain the option to present profit or loss and other comprehensive income in either a single statement or in two separate but consecutive statements.
-However, the amendments to IAS 1 require additional disclosures to be made in the other comprehensive income section such that items of other comprehensive income are grouped into two categories. (i) items that will not be reclassified subsequently to profit or loss, and (ii) items that will be reclassified subsequently to profit or loss when specific conditions are met.
-Income tax on items of other comprehensive income is required to be allocated on the same basis.
-The amendments to IAS 1 are effective for annual periods beginning on or after 1 July 2012.
+- a) IFRS 7 'Financial Instruments Disclosures' In October 2010, the IASB issued amendments to IFRS 7 that increase the disclosure requirements for transactions involving transfers of financial assets.
+The amendments are intended to provide greater transparency around risk exposures when a financial asset is transferred but the transferor retains some level of continuing exposure in the asset.
+The amendments also require disclosures where transfers of financial assets are not evenly distributed throughout the period.
+The amendments to IFRS 7 are effective for annual periods beginning on or after 1 July 2011, with earlier application permitted.
+Disclosures are not required for comparative periods before the date of initial application of the amendments.
+These changes did not have an impact on the Company's financial statements. - b) There are a number of other changes to IFRS that were effective from 1 January 2012 Those changes did not have a significant impact on the Company's financial statements a) IAS 1 'Presentation of Financial Statements' - In June 2011, the IASB issued amendments to IAS 1 that retain the option to present profit or loss and other comprehensive income in either a single statement or in two separate but consecutive statements.
+However, the amendments to IAS 1 require additional disclosures to be made in the other comprehensive income section such that items of other comprehensive income are grouped into two categories (i) items that will not be reclassified subsequently to profit or loss, and (ii) items that will be reclassified subsequently to profit or loss when specific conditions are met